wp-plugins/custom-user-profile-photo/readme.txt

 5. An example of getting this new image to display on the front-end.

 == Changelog ==

+= 0.4 =
+* Major Update - please be sure to backup your site and db.
+* The plugin now overrides the WordPress avatar by filtering the get_avatar() hook.
+* The get_cupp_meta() function still exists and can be used to customize the output (this will eventually be deprecated).

 = 0.3 =
 * Changed the function which gets the attachment post ID by GUID to the WordPress core function attachment_url_to_postid() for better reliability.
 (Props to sqhendr).